-While the state directly and indirectly sets more than half of the price, it only receives revenues from the two taxes and the concession levy.
-The other levies go to grid operators, renewable power producers and some conventional power generators.
+Commercial customers are exempt from certain components of the power price.
+Some levies vary according to the consumer's location.
+While the state directly or indirectly sets more than half of the price, it receives revenues from the two taxes and the concession levy only.
+The other levies go to grid operators, renewable power producers, and conventional power generators.

-Grid charges (25.7 %)
+Grid charges (24.7 %)

-Renewable energy surcharge (23.6 %)
+Renewable energy surcharge (23.1 %)

-Sales tax (value-added tax) (16 %)
+Sales (value-added) tax (16 %)

 Electricity tax (7 %)

-Concession levy (5.7 %)
+Concession levy (5.6 %)

-Surcharge for combined heat and power plants (1.5 %)
+Surcharge for combined heat and power plants (1.2 %)

 Levy for industry rebate on grid fees (1.3%)